 I well remember what it is like to be a student, and my ethos is that I will go the extra mile to make sure that students achieve their goals.

 Therapist, Supervisor & Tutor

-Sue is an Integrative Counsellor and tutor with Langley Training.
+Sue is an Integrative Psychotherapist and Level 4 tutor.

 I was born and grew up in North West London and still consider myself to be a bit of a city girl, even though I have now lived in Buckinghamshire for 15 years.

 I didn’t enjoy secondary school and left at 16, continuing my education at adult evening classes.
 In my twenties, I completed a degree in Social Sciences, and although at the time I was much more interested in the role and impact that society has on individuals, I really enjoyed the psychology component.
 In my early thirties, I worked as a teaching assistant supporting children with Speech and Language difficulties and Autistic Spectrum Condition before moving into local government as a Senior Officer for Special Educational Needs.
 This role gave me my first experience in training others and delivering presentations.

 Following a career break I signed up for a Level 2 CPCAB Counselling Skills course, and was soon hooked and on my way to becoming a counsellor.
 My experience includes work in a local secondary school, Cruse Bereavement Care and One Recovery/Oasis Partnership Addiction Services.
 During the CPCAB Level 5 in Psychotherapeutic Counselling, which I studied with Langley Training, I set up my private practice.
 I was so impressed with how supported I felt and how professionally the course was run.
 It inspired me to become a counselling tutor myself.